 How we got started

 Medinas is a Berkeley-based healthcare tech startup, founded in the fall of 2017.
-Berkeley was founded by serial entrepreneur Chloe Alpert (CEO), network marketplace and serverless engineering expert Tim Growney (CTO), and Jesse Avshalomov (CMO), one of leading growth experts in the country.
+Medinas was founded by Chloe Alpert (CEO), network marketplace and serverless engineering expert Tim Growney (CTO), and Jesse Avshalomov (CMO), one of leading growth experts in the country.
 Medinas currently has over 20 employees and contractors working around the world.
 Medinas’s Berkeley HQ is located in the Berkeley Skydeck offices at 2150 Shattuck Avenue.

 Solving the problem of hospital asset disposition